 FAQ regarding Cold Pressed Juice vs Juicer

-Yes, cold-pressed juice can be made at home using a hydraulic or juicer with a cold press option.
+Yes, cold-pressed juice can make at home using a hydraulic or juicer with a cold press option.

 Not necessarily.
 Some cold-pressed juices can contain added sugars or preservatives, so it’s important to read the labels before purchasing.

 Eating whole fruits and vegetables is always best, as they contain more fibre and nutrients than their juiced counterparts.
 However, cold-pressed juice can be a good option if you want to supplement your diet with additional nutrients.

 Centrifugal juicers use a spinning blade to grind up fruits and vegetables while masticating juicers use a slower chewing motion to extract the juice.
 Masticating juicers are generally considered to produce higher-quality juice, but they can be more expensive.